 We were all settling in and a general from the army showed up to check the papers.
 The father of the two men spoke to him, the general said “papeles por favour” meaning papers please.
 The gentleman handed him a booklet with our nationalities in and names and he smiled rather corruptly and they both exchanged some sort of cheeky look and a handshake.
 The soldier with him lowered his massive automatic weapon, turned around and escorted him back the way he had come.

 We then set-off on our boat journey, the scenery was beautiful, rain-forest either side of the boat; as you would expect, lots of amazing wildlife and I felt strangely safe…

 We continued on our journey, to the other side of the border and finally arrived at the dock.
 The dock was white, it was about 100 feet long and had a little office and a few people waiting to carry your bags if you so desired.

 Then we went through immigration, it was a much bigger area than the little office on the other side.

 After the boat had moored up, the big man with pictures of guns on his T-Shirt got up and moved toward the glass screen where I was waiting, he just walked past it and said a few quiet words in Spanish to the customs and immigration officials ahead and just looked at them as if to say “you mess with me and you are dead.”

 This was a blatant show of force, it was a show of dominance and a sort of statement saying to the officials that they were dead if they messed with him and the army who were backing him up.

-The army of the country I had left have about 200 times more soldiers than the the country I was now in, things were edgy because one had been shot just the week before; they had good reason to be scared, the corruption went all the way up the food chain!
+The army of the country I had left has about 200 times more soldiers than the country I was now in, things were edgy because one had been shot just the week before; they had good reason to be scared, the corruption went all the way up the food chain!